2025 Formula 2 Championship: In-season changes

-Trident had a new driver lineup from round twelve onwards as both Sami Meguetounif and Max Esterson parted ways with the team.
-FIA Formula 3 drivers Laurens van Hoepen and Martinius Stenshorne joined the team for the Baku round, making their debuts in the championship.
+Trident fielded a new driver lineup from round twelve onwards as both Sami Meguetounif and Max Esterson parted ways with the team.
+FIA Formula 3 driver Laurens van Hoepen joined the team for the rest of the season and McLaren junior driver Martinius Stenshorne competed in the Baku round, making their debuts in the championship.

-Pepe Martí departed Campos Racing ahead of the penultimate round in preparation for his step up to Formula E with Cupra Kiro.
-He was replaced by 2025 FIA F3 runner-up Nikola Tsolov, who joins Campos' F2 outfit ahead of his full-season graduation in 2026.
+Ahead of the penultimate round in Qatar, Pepe Martí departed Campos Racing in preparation for his step up to Formula E with Cupra Kiro.
+He was replaced by 2025 FIA F3 runner-up Nikola Tsolov, who joined Campos' F2 outfit ahead of his full-season graduation in 2026.
+Amaury Cordeel also left the series, and was replaced by 2026 Rodin Motorsport driver Martinius Stenshorne.
+FIA F3 driver James Wharton made his Formula 2 debut as he replaced Stenshorne at Trident.

+FIA F3 race winner Tasanapol Inthraphuvasak made his Formula 2 debut at the final round in Abu Dhabi, replacing Wharton at Trident ahead of a full-time step up with ART Grand Prix in 2026.